Chris-Rymer/Phishing-Email/README.md

 <h1>Detecting Phishing Emails</h1>

 <h2>Description</h2>
-Open a Copy of a Suspected Phishing Email ELM File, Inspect Header for Discrepancies, Search VirusTotal with URL Included in Email, and Report Findings.
+Open a copy of a suspected phishing email ELM File, inspect header for discrepancies, search VirusTotal with URL included in email, and report findings.
 <br />